elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 ### 3. Nerves has all the benefits of Elixir and Erlang.

 Because it's written in Elixir and built within the Erlang runtime system, Nerves retains the qualities of that language and framework — notably that they are distributed, fault-tolerant, soft real-time, and highly available.
-Connor also says that with Nerves, it’s easy to reason about the things you build with Nerves because you only input what you need into a Nerves application, helping you to avoid unnecessary complexities or unforeseen security vulnerabilities.
+Connor also says that with Nerves, it's easy to reason about the things you build with Nerves because you only input what you need into a Nerves application, helping you to avoid unnecessary complexities or unforeseen security vulnerabilities.
 You can check up on devices as they're running and debug them without disruption to the user experience.

 ## The result

 FarmBot now has around 300 devices live in NervesHub, with a different deployment for each of their device models.
-Nerves is built to scale, so as Farmbot continues to grow its user base and expand their product capabilities, they’ll be able to continue developing and releasing reliable firmware updates using Nerves.
+Nerves is built to scale, so as Farmbot continues to grow its user base and expand their product capabilities, they'll be able to continue developing and releasing reliable firmware updates using Nerves.

 *This case study has first been published on [Nerves' website](https://www.nerves-project.org/customer-farmbot)*.